 Empowerment in Creating Positive Change.
 “Um, no cause, it’s just like - there’s millions of people in the world and there’s just us.
 We’re just one person and I’m pretty sure somebody made a video, not saying the same thing, but something similar to our point that we were trying to argue.
 The other two interviewees responded, “I say what he said,” and, “I agree too.”

 Effort and a Public Audience.
 Students presented their documentaries to a public audience (teachers, parents, partners, board members, and community members) during the school’s annual symposium.
 Interviewees gave mixed responses when I asked: If you knew up front that your teacher would be the only one to see your videos, would that have made any difference in how it turned out?
 John replied, “Yea, cause it would’ve been like, ‘Ah man.
 Why can’t I just tell you?’
 It’s like.
 It’s just only ya’ll watching it, so we shouldn’t go as hard, trying to make it all nice and stuff.”
 On the contrary, Jane answered, “Well, I think I would’ve done better because I would’ve know it was for the sole purpose of a grade, so I would’ve tried way harder and like, been way clearer and stuff.”
 My partner teacher and I did count the video projects as part of students’ overall grades.
 I also asked the students if they kept their audience in mind when creating their documentaries.
 John answered, “I didn’t really… I didn't do a video like, of myself, so I really don’t know.
-I think she (his partner in the project) did a good video.
+I think she [my partner in the project] did a good video.
 A lot of people will watch that video.
 It’s kind of sad.
 I think she did keep people in mind cause she told people, umm, whoever is getting bullied around her [to] speak up about it.
 Speak up and don’t just let it happen.”
 Kyle responded, “You have to throughout the whole time you’re telling the story.
 If not, they just gonna think it’s boring or lose focus, right?
 That’s how I think.
 Yea, you have to.”

 At the end of the interview, I asked students how they felt about the project now that it has been completed and seen by others.
 John and Jane both said that they were glad that it was over.
-Unfortunately, I did not push them for a more detailed response.
+Regretfully, I did not push them for a more detailed response.
 Then Kyle responded, “I feel that somebody’s going to learn from it.
 Like, somebody out there is going to learn from all the videos or [they will] at least guide them.”

 Video Findings

 I divided the content of the completed videos into different idea units.
 I considered each phrase in a video as a separate idea unit.
 The five completed videos produced a total of 163 unique idea units.
-The number of times that a particular idea unit appears in the videos shows the extent in which it is covered in the documentaries.
-I sorted the idea units into the five broad themes outlined in Table 2.
+The number of times that a particular idea unit appeared in the videos showed the extent in which it was covered in the documentaries.
+I sorted the idea units into the five broad themes, which are detailed in Table 2.

-Bullying – Physically, verbally, or emotionally intimidating or domineering others.-
+Bullying – Physically, verbally, or emotionally intimidating or domineering others.

 Self Harm - The act of physically hurting oneself.